chazsconi/grails-google-oauth2/README.md

 It handles the OAuth2 control flow including redirecting the user to Google to request authorisation,  storing the credential in the session and DB (encrypted) and obtaining refresh tokens when necessary.

-## Use
+## How it works
 A list of URLs in your application which require access to the Google Account can be protected by a URL list.
 When the user navigates to one of these URLs, the plugin looks for a credential:

  - First in the session as *session.googleCredential*
- - If none is found then it checks in the DB for a credential for the current user
+ - If none is found then it checks in the DB table *credential_store* for a credential for the current user
  - If this is not found then it redirects the user to Google to request access.

 After granting access the user is redirected back to the your application where the credential is stored in the DB.
 Subsequent access should not require further authorisation unless the user explicity revokes your application access to their Google account.